sviengkhou/embrionix-monitoring/readme.md

 **Note: This is a proof of concept**

-The monitor tool contains 4 major container images:
+The monitor tool contains 4 container images:
 * ionixmon: Main webpage for registering and monitoring devices.
 One container will be spawned on host per monitored device.
 * Prometheus: Datalogging server
 * Grafana: Main UI